-Score a criss-cross pattern into any fat on the lamb shoulder, then cut into 2cm-thick slices.
+Score a criss-cross pattern into any fat on the lamb, then cut into 2cm-thick slices.

-Peel the garlic and finely grate over the lamb with the zest of 1 lemon.
-Squeeze over the juice from the zested lemon, sprinkle over the oregano and season with a big pinch of sea salt and black pepper.
-Rub all over the meat, then cover and place in the fridge for 30 minutes to marinate.
+Peel the garlic and finely grate over the lamb with the zest of 1 lemon, then squeeze over its juice.
+Sprinkle over the oregano and season with a big pinch of sea salt and black pepper.
+Rub all over the meat, then cover and marinate in the fridge for 30 minutes.

 For the chips, scrub the potatoes and slice into 1.5cm-thick chips, then parboil in a pan of boiling salted water for 6 to 8 minutes.
-Drain in a colander and leave to steam dry for 2 minutes, then give the colander a few light shakes to chuff up the edges.
+Drain in a colander, leave to steam dry for 2 minutes, then lightly shake the colander to chuff up the chip edges.

-Divide the chips between two baking trays, then season from a height with salt, pepper and the dried oregano.
-Drizzle each tray with 2 tablespoons of olive oil and toss to coat, then spread out into single layers.
-Roast for 35 to 40 minutes or until golden and crisp, turning halfway.
+Divide between two baking trays, then season from a height with salt, pepper and the dried oregano.
+Drizzle each tray with 2 tablespoons of olive oil and toss to coat.
+Roast in a single layer for 35 to 40 minutes, or until golden and crisp, turning halfway.

-For the flatbreads, mix the flour, yoghurt and a pinch of salt together until you have a dough.
-Tip out onto a clean flour-dusted surface, knead for 1 minute to bring it all together, then roll into 8 balls.
+To make the flatbreads, mix the flour, yoghurt and a pinch of salt together into a dough.
+Knead on a clean flour-dusted surface for 1 minute to bring it all together, then roll into 8 balls.
 Cover with a damp cloth.

 Preheat a large griddle or barbecue to high, then cook the lamb for 15 minutes, or until dark and gnarly all over, turning regularly.
-When the time is up, transfer to a large baking tray and roast in the oven for 5 minutes, or until just cooked through with a slight blush.
-Alternatively, cook the kebab under the grill: heat a roasting tray under the grill until screaming hot, then add the lamb and cook for 20 to 25 minutes, or until gnarly all over, turning regularly.
+Transfer to a large baking tray and roast in the oven for 5 minutes, or until just cooked through but still slightly blushing.

-For the salad, peel and coarsely grate the red onion with the tomato, cucumber and cabbage, discarding any skin or tougher bits.
-Drizzle over the vinegar and 2 tablespoons of extra virgin olive oil, season to taste, then toss together.
+For the salad, peel and coarsely grate the red onion with the tomato, cucumber and cabbage.
+Drizzle over the vinegar and 2 tablespoons of extra virgin olive oil, season to perfection, then toss together.

 Roll the flatbreads out on a clean flour-dusted surface into ½cm-thick rounds.
-Reduce the heat under the griddle to medium and cook the flatbreads for 1 minute each side, or until charred – you’ll need to work in batches.
+Reduce the heat under the griddle to medium and – in batches – cook the flatbreads for 1 minute each side, or until charred.

-To serve, shave the meat off the kebab (see tip), drizzling over any resting juices.
-Place the feta onto a plate and drizzle with a little extra virgin olive oil, and put the yoghurt into a bowl and sprinkle over the paprika.
+To serve, shave the meat off the kebab, drizzling over any resting juices (see tip below).
+On a plate, drizzle the feta with a little extra virgin olive oil.
+Put the yoghurt into a bowl and sprinkle over the paprika.
 Cut the remaining lemons into wedges.

-Serve the flatbreads, lamb, sunshine salad and chips in the middle of the table with the yoghurt, feta and the lemon wedges – and let your guests get stuck in!
+Serve it all in the middle of the table and let your guests get stuck in!